kokkos/ProgrammingGuide/benchmarks.md

 Methodology
 -----------

 All benchmarks were prepared and executed using the Google Benchmark microbenchmarking support library.[CITATIONNEEDED] Table \ref{machines} lists the test systems and compilers used for benchmarking.
-Most CPU benchmarks were run on Mutrino, and all GPU benchmarks were run on Apollo.
+Unless otherwise stated, CPU benchmarks were run on Mutrino, and GPU benchmarks were run on Apollo.
+CPU benchmarks are serial unless labeled "OpenMP", in which case they were parallelized with the OpenMP `parallel for` directive on the outermost loop (with the intent of measuring typical basic usage of OpenMP).
 CPU benchmarks were compiled with GCC 8.2.0, Intel ICC 18.0.5, and the latest Clang development branch (GitHub hash `1fcdcd0`, which is LLVM SVN revision 370135; labeled as "Clang 9 (develop)" herein).
 GPU benchmarks were compiled with NVIDIA's NVCC version 10.1, using GCC 5.3.0 as the host compiler.
 The source code of all benchmarks is available on the mdspan implementation repository that accompanies this paper (see Implementation section above).
 A brief description of each benchmark is also included here for completeness.
 These benchmarks tend to focus on the three dimensional use case (which we view as the smallest "relatively non-trivial" number of dimensions), but spot checks with larger numbers of dimensions---up to 10---yielded similar results and led to similar conclusions.

-TODO explain how OpenMP is used

 ```{=latex}
 \begin{table}[htbp]